-At this time, we only offer fellowships to high school teachers who teach in one of the four foundational content areas of English, history, math, or science.
+At this time, we only offer fellowships to high school teachers who teach in one of the four foundational content areas of English, history/social science, math, or science.

 Unfortunately, Stanford only has space for you and your school team members to reside in the residence halls on campus.
 Your family can certainly stay in the Bay area while you are here, but none of them will be able to room with you as that is strictly prohibited by Stanford Conferences.

-Stanford's Continuing Studies office will mail each Hollyhock Fellow a transcript with a record of the CEUs earned after each summer and each school year.
+Stanford's Continuing Studies office will email each Hollyhock Fellow a transcript with a record of the CEUs earned after each summer and each school year.
 Fellows can use this transcript as verification of their professional learning hours from Hollyhock.
 Each CEU is equivalent to 10 hours of professional learning; fellows can earn up to 18 CEUs over the course of two years.
 Please note that these are not graduate credits as fellows are not enrolled at Stanford as graduate students.
 Hollyhock fellows must keep track of their own CEU documentation throughout the fellowship.